 Why is the data processed?

-Data relating to personnel at translation agencies, their end clients, other translators who contract out work, and suppliers is processed as part of contractual obligations and legal compliance.
+Data relating to personnel at translation agencies, their end clients, suppliers, and other translators who act as contractors is processed as part of contractual obligations and legal compliance.
 The contractual obligations include performing the translation task assigned to me and instructing a supplier to carry out services for the business.
 The legal compliance includes keeping records for tax and accounting purposes.
 This data will not be processed for any other purposes.

 I may store data of other translators as colleagues to contact regarding a work opportunity or industry-related event.
 These details will be given voluntarily by the other translator for purposes of keeping in contact and will not be used for any marketing or other processing.